Squarific/Anondraw/README.md

 Or alternativly join this discord: https://discord.gg/MDXx8qE Or use the issues

-## Running
+## Before starting development

-Start by pulling all the submodules with git submodule update --init --recursive
+Start by pulling all the submodules with: `git submodule update --init --recursive`

 ### Option 1: Docker